-The Chamber believes that it would have been in the best interests of the industry, employees, communities, investors and South Africans at large if the DMR had opted to engage on the basis of an outcome that advances transformation with the intention of achieving progressive and realistic targets over a period of time.
+The Minerals Council believes that it would have been in the best interests of the industry, employees, communities, investors and South Africans at large if the DMR had opted to engage on the basis of an outcome that advances transformation with the intention of achieving progressive and realistic targets over a period of time.

-In its current form, the DMR’s charter will jeopardise the viability of an industry that is already under significant economic pressure, an industry that contributes significantly to transformation, and an industry which contributes overwhelmingly to the economy of South Africa.
+In its current form, the DMR’s charter will jeopardise the viability of an industry that is already under significant economic pressure, an industry that contributes significantly to transformation, and an industry that contributes overwhelmingly to the economy of South Africa.